Saving money is vital for building a strong foundation with money.

 $15,000 Monthly Money Saving Challenge

-Without debt payments to be slave to, it is possible to fast track your money saving plan!
+Without debt payments to be a slave to, it is possible to fast-track your money saving plan!

 The key is planning your budget on how much you need to save each month.
 That way you will keep on track and find success at the end of the 12 months.

-When you start saving $15K a year, your money saving plan is lined up with your money goals.
+When you start saving $15K a year, your monthly money challenge is lined up with your money goals.

 $20,000 Monthly Money Saving Challenge

 This aggressive monthly money saving challenge will have you saving $20000 in 12 months.

 Be prepared to fast track your success to financial freedom in just one year.
 Being debt free allows you to save more money.